-Students who sustain a concussion, whether or not it is sustained during Academy activities, must bring a 16 doctor's note indicating acceptable mental and physical activity for the student.
+Students who sustain a concussion, whether or not it is sustained during Academy activities, must bring a doctor's note indicating acceptable mental and physical activity for the student.
 The Academy will work within these recommendations to adjust workload and expectations to support the student in returning to full participation in Academy life.
-The student will not be allowed to participate in rigorous physical activity again (practice or competition) until professional medical clearance has been obtained and verified by the School Nurse.
+The student will not be allowed to participate in rigorous physical activity again (practice or competition) until professional medical clearance has been obtained.